FelixAnna/web-service-dlw/readme.md

 ## deployments
 ### kubectl
-`deployment/kubernetes/*.yaml`: pure kubernetes deployments templements;
+`deployment/kubernetes/*.yaml`: native kubernetes deployments templements, include microservices and nginx ingress.

 ### helm
 `deployment/kubernetes/dlw-helm-autoscaling`: include autoscaling configurations which only supported by kubectl 1.23.* or above, requires latest docker desktop or minikube.

-### helm (no horizontal autoscaling configuration)
+### helm (no autoscaling configuration)
 `deployment/kubernetes/dlw-helm`: no autoscaling configurations in the deployments templements

 ### metrics
-`metrics/*.yaml`: enable metrics for server, --kubelet-insecure-tls args is used for local, --metric-resolution can be set to longer if use docker-desktop
+`metrics/*.yaml`: enable metrics server which is necessary for horizontalautoscaler or veticalautoscaler, --kubelet-insecure-tls args is used for local, --metric-resolution can be set to longer if use docker-desktop

 ### kind
 `kind/*.yml`: set up kubernetes cluster by using kind, which can run multiple control panel and work nodes by using docker in local